 - The Royal Society - external link

-- The Royal Society of Biology (RSB) - external link
+- The Royal Society of Biology - external link

-- Waste & Resources Action Programme (WRAP) - external link
+- WRAP (Waste & Resources Action Programme) - external link

-Internships are financially supported by the research councils and hosting partner organisations.
-For all students, PhD stipend and fees must continue to be paid by your research organisation as normal throughout your three month internship period.
-Students will also be able to claim for travel and accommodation costs incurred during the internship up to a maximum limit of £2,400 per student.
-Studentships will be extended for duration of three months to accommodate this internship.
+Internships are financially supported by the research councils and host partners.
+For all students, PhD stipend and fees should continue to be paid by the research organisation throughout the three month internship period.
+Students can also claim for eligible travel and accommodation costs incurred during the internship up to a maximum limit of £2,400 per student.
+The funding details will depend on the applicant's research council and the chosen host partner.
+Applicants should review the applicant guidance for full details of the funding arrangements for NERC students.

 How to apply